-The bypass system shall be sized to achieve pressure equalization within an acceptable period; and

-To minimize the amount of particles that might collect in the bypass line, the bypass pipe shall be connected into the main pipe at or above the centerline (see Figure 4).
+- sized to achieve pressure equalisation within an acceptable period; and - connected into the main pipe at or above the centreline (see Figure 4) to minimise the number of particles that can collect in the bypass line.

 Bypass piping should stub-in the main piping such that the bypass line protrudes through the main piping to prevent edge impingement.